devassistant/guidelines-fedora/guidelines-da.md

 Projects created with this assistant have a `Makefile` to build the 3D models form OpenSCAD sources.
-To do so, run `make`.
-You can also generate the images by `make images` or print plates with `make arrange`.
+To do so, run 'make'.
+You can also generate the images by `make images` or print plates with 'make arrange'.
-Observe the generated `Makefile` to see all available options.
+Observe the generated 'Makefile' to see all available options.

 %prep